Micro-investing apps appear to be the latest trend in the investing world. And it makes sense why so many people use them.

 Step 4: Get Involved in Your Investment Plan

-Micro investing may be fun, but it won’t get you any more than chump change.
+Micro investing may sound fun, but it won’t get you any more than micro results.
 If you want a confident retirement future, you need a plan.

 You want a future you can count on, and working with an investing pro is the first step toward setting your wealth-building goals and reaching them.
-Even Dave works with a financial advisor!
+Even I work with a financial advisor!

 Wondering where to start?
 Our SmartVestor program connects you with recommended financial advisors in your area.
 Your future deserves more than a strategy with micro results.
 Work with a pro who can help you learn about your investments and reach your financial goals.